jrbarnid-sudo/take-home-assignment/README.md

 Fork this repository into your GitHub account.
 When you are finished, make a pull request back to this repository.
 Include a short summary of your experience completing this project in the pull request description.

 ## Front-end Application
-The front-end should run as its own process.
-You're free to bootstrap the project however you like, but we recommend using a tool like [create-react-app](https://github.com/facebook/create-react-app).
+Bootstrap the front-end application however you best see fit We recommend using a tool like [create-react-app](https://github.com/facebook/create-react-app).
 The front-end should make HTTP requests to the backend to retrieve, create, and update todos.
 Your application will be graded on the following criteria:

 ### Requirements
 - [ ] The user can create a todo with a title via a form.